As if one thing wasn’t enough, they had to add another thing on top of it:

 This sentence is also a big no-no.

-Although I admit that there can be situations where the Dumper honestly thinks that they still love the person with whom they are breaking up with, but it is NOT ok to say it.
+I admit that there can be situations where the Dumper honestly thinks that they still love the person they are breaking up with.
+But that doesn’t make it ok to say it.

 There are some more stupid phrases in the same category: